bensonalec/DIYThon/plan.md

 - [x]  Build Frontend for Python
+- [ ]  Make sure the generated parser is generating usable code (account for reserved keywords like await and async)
+- [ ]  Allow actions to be added with rules that define how it's translated (if no action is present, then simply output the raw line)
 - [x] Built AST from this frontend
-- [ ] Allow for unknown nodes and tokens
-- [ ] Walk tree, if a node is unknown replace it with the appropriate translation from an extension
+- [ ] Output code from this
+- [ ] Test adding things to the grammar
 - [ ] Output tree as Python code, then run through a Pythonn interpeter